Barrister/Solicitor, Cook Islands

 When Sholan Ivaiti decided to study law, he did so on the back of a highly successful accounting and auditing career.

 “I came to AUT after working in accounting and auditing roles in New Zealand, Australia and the Cook Islands, including as a senior auditor for EY and for GK Accounting, and as board director for the Bank of the Cook Islands and of the Cook Islands Superannuation Fund.
-I’m currently an audit director of Integrity Audit, as well as a board trustee of the National Pacific Radio Trust and the chairman for its Finance, Risk, Audit Committee; a government appointed role.
+In addition to being a barrister/solicitor I’m also an audit director of Integrity Audit, as well as a board trustee of the National Pacific Radio Trust and the chairman for its Finance, Risk, Audit Committee; a government appointed role.

 “I made the decision to pursue a law degree because I could see it would complement my accounting background well, and provide me with an understanding of the legal framework and legal requirements in New Zealand, particularly from a commercial perspective.”